Antipodes on Earth: 0°N 0°E and 0°N 180°E

+Pacific Ocean

 As can be seen on the purple/blue map, the Pacific Ocean is so large that it stretches halfway around the world; parts of the Pacific off the coast of Peru are antipodal to parts of the same ocean off the coast of Southeast Asia.
 For example, the island of Ko Chang—which is the second or third largest island in Thailand—is nearly antipodal to San Lorenzo Island, which is the largest island of Peru.

+Antipodes Islands and France

-The antipodes of the Antipodes Islands, considered by early European explorers to be antipodal to the United Kingdom, are the town of Barfleur on France's Cotentin Peninsula.
+The antipodes of the Antipodes Islands, New Zealand, considered by early European explorers to be antipodal to the United Kingdom, are the town of Barfleur on France's Cotentin Peninsula.

+Mecca and French Polynesia

-The remote Pacific atoll of Tematagi is antipodal to the Islamic holy city of Mecca, meaning the direction of Muslim prayer would vary widely from that of surrounding islands.
+The remote Pacific atoll of Tematagi, French Polynesia is antipodal to the Islamic holy city of Mecca, Saudi Arabia, meaning the direction of Muslim prayer would vary widely from that of surrounding islands.

+Angkor Wat and Machu Picchu

-Angkor Wat is roughly antipodal to Machu Picchu.
+Angkor Wat, Cambodia is roughly antipodal to Machu Picchu, Peru.